Supra-Samiksha/SpendWise/README.md

 ---

-## 👥 Team

-Built as a college project by [Your Team Name / Names Here].
+Built as a college project by Supra Samiksha.